liv-daliberti/Illusion-of-Reasoning/README.md

 # Chain-of-Thought-Traces

 **Owner:** liv-daliberti
-**Author:** Olivia G. d’Aliberti, Manoel Horta Ribeiro
+**Author:** Liv G. d’Aliberti, Manoel Horta Ribeiro
 **Date:** June 2025

 A project demonstrating fine-tuning of a base Qwen 2.5-1.5B-Instruct model on the OpenR1 Math 220k dataset using two methodologies—Guided Reinforcement Preference Optimization (GRPO) and Supervised Fine-Tuning (SFT).
 Traces of chain-of-thought reasoning are logged and saved at fixed intervals.
-This repository also contains inference scripts to evaluate model performance on a held-out subset of 500 Math 220k problems.
+This repository also contains inference scripts to evaluate model performance on a subset of 500 Math 220k problems.

 ---